home > baldness encyclopedia > progesterone and hair loss

 According to some studies, Progesterone can be used as an anti-estrogen agent to correct abnormalities of the menstrual cycle.
 Progesterone is also used in conjunction with estrogen as a contraceptive.
 Progesterone is synonymous to corpus luteum hormone.

 Topical progesterone has also been used in the treatment of hair loss.
 However, there has not been a lot of studies and research on the subject.
 It is unclear exactly what role does progesterone play in treating hair loss.
-There are already several products (topical lotion) in the market that incorporates progesterone as one of the main ingredients.
+That being said, some believe that progesterone can be effective in treating hair loss and have formulated topical products in the market that incorporate progesterone as one of the main ingredients.

 According to Dr. Klein, ""Progesterone is the chief inhibitor of an enzyme called 5-alpha reductase.
 Progesterone inhibits the body from converting testosterone to di-hydrotestosterone (DHT) by binding to 5 alpha reductase; 5-AR is the enzyme that converts human serum to testosterone, then into DHT, which is the compound thought to be responsible for damaging hair follicles and an important factor in hair loss."